f3ath/json-api-dart/README.md

     - `deleteResource` - deletes the existing resource
 - Manipulating relationships
     - `replaceToOne` - replaces the existing to-one relationship with a new resource identifier
-    - `deleteToOne` - deletes the existing to-one relationship by setting the resrouce identifier to null
+    - `deleteToOne` - deletes the existing to-one relationship by setting the resource identifier to null
     - `replaceToMany` - replaces the existing to-many relationship with the given set of resource identifiers
     - `addToMany` - adds the given identifiers to the existing to-many relationship